celsodasecond/property-management/README.md

 ## What did I learn ?

 - Use Lombok instead of 'Getters & Setters' in the DTO/Model
+- @RequestMapping  is used to map web requests onto specific handler classes and/or handler methods
+-

 ## Want to get the boilerplate ?